quicwg/base-drafts/draft-ietf-quic-transport.md

 A client triggers connection migration to a new address by sending a PATH_CHALLENGE as a probe or by switching to sending all packets to the new address.
 The client SHOULD do PMTU verification before considering migration complete.
-The client also participates in a validation check that the server may initiate to confirm the client's ownership of the new address.
+The client also participates in a validation that the server may initiate to confirm the client's ownership of its address (see
+{{migration-server}}).

 #### Verifying the PMTU

-When the client intends to use a new local address, a client MUST first send a packet containing a PATH_CHALLENGE frame from this new address before sending any other packets.
+When the client intends to use a new local address, it MAY establish server reachability from the new address, and it SHOULD verify the new path's MTU.
+To achieve these ends, the client sends a packet containing a PATH_CHALLENGE frame from this new address before sending any other packets.
 The PATH_CHALLENGE frame MAY be bundled with other frames, but this packet MUST be padded to exactly 1200 octets unless the client has a reasonable assurance that the PMTU is larger.
-Sending a packet of this size confirms that the network path from the client to the server supports an MTU of this size and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.
+Sending a packet of this size confirms that the network path from the client to the server supports an MTU of this size.

 A client MAY send additional PATH_CHALLENGE frames to handle packet loss or to get more measurements on the new network path, subject to the congestion controller's limits.

-The client SHOULD use fresh random data in every PATH_CHALLENGE frame so that it can associate the server's response with the causative PATH_CHALLENGE.
+The client SHOULD use fresh random data in every PATH_CHALLENGE frame so that it can perform more accurate measurements by associating the server's response with the causative PATH_CHALLENGE.

-When the client receives a PATH_RESPONSE from the server and verifies that the included data matches that sent by the client in a previous PATH_CHALLENGE, the server is considered reachable from the new address and the PMTU of the new network path is considered verified.
+When the client receives a PATH_RESPONSE from the server and verifies that the included data matches that sent by the client in a previously sent PATH_CHALLENGE, the server is considered reachable from the new address and the PMTU of the new network path is considered verified.

-A client SHOULD abandon the new address when it does not receive a PATH_RESPONSE after sending some number of PATH_CHALLENGE frames and/or after some time has passed.
+A client SHOULD abandon the new address if it does not receive a PATH_RESPONSE after sending some number of PATH_CHALLENGE frames and/or after some time has passed.
 Note that the client may be receiving data from the server during this period, but not receiving a PATH_RESPONSE may be indicative of a PMTU detection failure.

-#### Responding to Server Validation
+#### Responding to Server's Validation

-A client may receive a PATH_CHALLENGE from a server that is validating the client's ownership of an address.
-A client responds to this frame by echoing the data from the server's PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+A client may receive a PATH_CHALLENGE from a server that is validating the client's ownership of its address, as described in {{migration-server}}.
+The client MUST respond to this frame by echoing the data from the server's PATH_CHALLENGE frame in a PATH_RESPONSE frame.

 A client's PATH_RESPONSE MAY be bundled with other frames and does not require additional padding.